floydwch/the-most-influential-developers-on-github/README.md

 This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' connections from Github API to mine the most influential developers on Github.

 #Disclaimer
 The result is based on limited data(2014/5/23 ~ 2014/8/23) and not on behalf of Github.
-The rank might be changed if the collected data increased.
+The rank might be changed in case the collected data increased.

 #The Result (Tentative)
 * [Top 25 Influential Developers in General](#top-general)